 Impressionism; the DISPLAY OF THE MOMENT, LIGHT, WEATHER AND ATMOSPHERE

 In 1874, eleven years after the first Salon des Refusés, Impressionism first clearly defined itself.
 More than thirty young French painters together exhibited 165 works in a studio in Paris.
 They did that at a strategic time, exactly a month before the official annual Salon was to open.
 Participants of the exhibition included Eugène Boudin, Edgar Degas, Camille Pissarro, Pierre Auguste Renoir and Alfred Sisley.
 Visitors to the first exhibition were shocked by their contemporary impressionistic paintings.
+In this article we will explain how and when impressionism originated and developed in time and what the most important characteristics of this typical art-style are.

 Impressionism was a revolutionary art movement.
 Among other things, it turned against painting in the studio.
 Contrary to the centuries-long tradition, the impressionists preferred to paint outside.
 The Barbizon School can be considered a precursor to Impressionism in this regard.